Skip to main content

 Define the implementation before deciding what it should cost.

-The process avoids a low-context self-serve promise and makes commercial, data, safety, cancellation, and export expectations visible before launch.
+The process avoids a low-context self-serve promise and makes commercial, data, safety, cancellation, export, and offboarding expectations visible before launch.

 Fit review